-'''

-There is free food today between 30,-0,5 PM.
+''' Message from ashley@@example.com: free food today between 30,-0,5 PM.

-'''

-Warning: If @# happens to be the prefix of a full-form @-expressions (such as in @#|foo|#), then @# by itself is not a valid command in special form.
-It must be unambiguously not part of full-form command for itself to become a valid command of special form.
+Warning: If @# happens to be the prefix of a full-form @-expressions (such as in @#|foo|# or @{Hello, World!} which we discuss next), then @# by itself is not a valid command in special form.
+It must be unambiguously not part of full-form @-expressions for itself to become a valid command of special form.